[suffusion-widgets id=’1′]

 Civil workplace violence cases are tough, but absolutely worth the fight.
 Whether it’s the family of a deceased store clerk, a young woman who is sexually assaulted at work or a worker injured in a fight at work, there is no greater satisfaction than helping a crime victim succeed in a civil case.
 Workers’ compensation exclusivity, employer liability, theories of liability and third party liability issues are by no means, static.
 These issues change with each new case, by crime victims lawyers who are willing to challenge courts and push the boundaries on behalf of those who deserve justice the most – victims of crime.

-About PA & NJ Crime Victims Lawyer and Advocate, Brian Kent
+About PA & NJ Crime Victims Lawyer and Advocate, Guy D’Andrea

-Mr. Kent is a former sex crimes unit prosecutor who now represents victims and other injured persons in civil court cases.
-Mr. Kent is licensed in Pennsylvania and New Jersey and may collaborate with local counsel in other states.
-For example, Mr. Kent led a civil child sex abuse case against a sitting state court judge in Delaware in 2010.
+Mr. he is a former sex crimes unit prosecutor who now represents victims and other injured persons in civil court cases.
+Mr. he is licensed in Pennsylvania and New Jersey and may collaborate with local counsel in other states.
+For example, Mr. he led a civil child sex abuse case against a sitting state court judge in Delaware in 2010.
 The judge admitted to the abuse and was eventually disbarred.
-Read more about Brian Kent here.
+Read more about Guy D’Andrea here.